danny-avila/LibreChat/README.md

 - **Provide** all credentials, (API keys, access tokens, and Mongo Connection String) in [docker-compose.yml](docker-compose.yml) under api service
 - **Run** `docker-compose up` to start the app
+- Note: MongoDB does not support older ARM CPUs like those found in Raspberry Pis.
+However, you can make it work by setting MongoDB's version to mongo:4.4.18 in docker-compose.yml, the most recent version compatible with

 ### Access Tokens